cettia/cettia.github.io/_posts/2018-08-27-cettia-java-server-1-1-0-released.md

 author: flowersinthesand
 ---

 We are happy to announce that the 1.1.0 release of Cettia Java Server is now generally available.
-In this release, various useful features are added which makes real-time web application development without compromise.
+In this release, various useful features have been added which make a real-time web application development much easier.
 Here are the key highlights of Cettia Java Server 1.1.

-- A predicate to match sockets
+- A predicate to match sockets.
   - `Server find(ServerSocketPredicate predicate, SerializableAction<ServerSocket> action)` in `Server`
   - `Sentence find(ServerSocketPredicate predicate)` in `Server`
-- A sentence accepts a socket action
+- A sentence accepts a socket action.
   - `Sentence execute(SerializableAction<ServerSocket> action)` in `Sentence`
-- A socket attributes
+- A socket's attributes.
   - `<T> T	get(String name)` in `ServerSocket`
   - `ServerSocket set(String name, Object value)` in `ServerSocket`
   - `ServerSocket remove(String name)` in `ServerSocket`
-- A socket identifier
+- A socket identifier.
   - `String id()` in `ServerSocket`

-Before walking through each feature through a summary of the starter kit, I would like to thank Ralph who has created and maintained [cettia-demo](https://github.com/ralscha/cettia-demo) for sharing his [ideas](https://groups.google.com/forum/#!topic/cettia/xAzTTqfY4FQ) that has driven the development of 1.1.
-As always, Cettia is an open source projects for the community, by the community.
+Before walking through each feature in a summary of the starter kit, I would like to thank Ralph who has created and maintained [cettia-demo](https://github.com/ralscha/cettia-demo) for sharing his [ideas](https://groups.google.com/forum/#!topic/cettia/xAzTTqfY4FQ) that have driven the development of 1.1.
+As always, Cettia is an open source projects for the community by the community.
 Feel free to join the [community](http://groups.google.com/group/cettia) and share your thoughts.

 ---

 The following is a summary of the Cettia starter kit to help you get started quickly.
-In the summary, comments starting with `##` refer to a title of related chapter in a tutorial, [Building Real-Time Web Applications With Cettia](http://cettia.io/guides/cettia-tutorial/), where you can find a detailed explanation.
+In the summary, comments starting with `##` refer to a title of a related chapter in the tutorial, [Building Real-Time Web Applications With Cettia](http://cettia.io/guides/cettia-tutorial/), where you can find a detailed explanation.
 You may want to highlight the `##`.

 Maven dependencies.